LauraHilliger/course-in-a-box/README.md

-## Mozilla Community Education Platform
+## Teach Like Mozilla Platform
-* Fork of [P2PU Course](http://howto.p2pu.org/) in a Box
+* Fork of [P2PU Course](http://howto.p2pu.org/) in a Box and integrating the [Mozilla Community Education](https://github.com/emmairwin/mozilla-community-edu) changes.
 * Which leverages the [Jekyll Blogging Software](http://jekyllrb.com/)

-##Mozilla Customizations
+##Mozilla Education Customizations
 * Added support for *heirarchy of courses*.
 For example 'Mentoring' is a top level course topic.
 Mozilla Reps Mentoring and Firefox might be two types of Mentoring we offer training for.
-* To create Modular content*, we build curriculum in this [community_curriculum repo](), and include it as a git submodule in _includes.
+* To create Modular content*, we build curriculum in this [community_curriculum repo](https://github.com/LauraHilliger/community_curriculum), and include it as a git submodule in _includes.
 We can of course include any remote repository, and include remote content this way.
 Instead of writing content directly in module files we 'include' markdown files from our includes folder.

 ## How do I get started?